The 15 Best Cutting Boards for Home Cooks, According to a Food Editor

 The Best Overall Cutting Board

-We’re Team Wood Cutting Boards, but we recognize they can be pricey and time-consuming to maintain.
+For the most part, we’re partial to wooden cutting boards, but we recognize they can be pricey and time-consuming to maintain.
 That’s why we think the OXO Good Grips Utility Cutting Board is an all-around winning choice: It’s inexpensive and easy to clean, and it comes with a bevy of appealing add-ons that make it stand out.
-The soft, grippy sides ensure it won’t slip beneath your knife, the nonporous BPA-free material won’t pick up onion or garlic odors over time (and it won’t immediately dull your knives) and the juice groove keeps liquids from spilling over the edges.
-Its 10½-by-14½-inch surface area is big enough for slicing and dicing without taking over your entire countertop, and it will easily fit in your dishwasher for cleanup.
+The soft, grippy sides ensure it won’t slip beneath your knife, the nonporous BPA-free material won’t pick up onion or garlic odors over time (and it won’t immediately dull your knives) and the juice groove keeps liquids from spilling over the edges (though it is slightly shallow).
+Its 10½-by-14½-inch surface area is big enough for slicing and dicing without taking over your entire countertop, and it should easily fit in your dishwasher for cleanup.

 - Doesn't slip